 Hemp or CBD in Consumable Products

 The guidelines linked before are for use by DHHS and DACF retail inspection staff.
 They will be enforced beginning December 1, 2019.
-Please note that state and federal statutory changes and rulemaking are ongoing and may alter any of the above conditions and/or add new conditions.
+Please note that state and federal statutory changes and rulemaking are ongoing and may alter any of the conditions and/or add new conditions.

 Frequently Asked Questions

 I have a medical marijuana license.
 Can I grow hemp?

 Yes, but hemp and medical marijuana plants cannot be co-mingled.
 The rule states: "No hemp plants shall be included in other licensed marijuana production programs.
 No growing area may contain Cannabis plants which the licensee knows or has reason to know are of a variety that will produce a plant that when tested will contain more than 0.3% THC on a dry weight basis."

 A "Growing Area" is defined as the land (the current rules only allow growth of hemp "outdoors") on which a licensee cultivates or plans to cultivate hemp.
 A "Non-Contiguous Growing Area" is defined as a growing area on which a licensee grows or plans to grow hemp that is separated from other growing areas by more than 50 miles.